 The value of stem cells may also be enhanced by additional techniques, such as genetically modifying them to ensure they express particular proteins.
 Or they might be cloned with cells of the transplant patient, to reduce the likelihood of immune rejection.

 Therapies using cloned or genetically modified stem cells as a source of new cell development are not currently available and research on this approach is at early stages.
 However hematopoietic stem cells are used in transplant treatments as an alternative to bone marrow cells, and have proved effective in this.

 There are ethical issues with stem cell research right at the early stages of the development of the technology.
 These issues arise because the sources of stem cells include fertilised embryos that are surplus to invitro-fertilisation procedures.

 Cloning – the Human Genome Project website contains an excellent resource page on cloning.
 This includes a detailed description of what cloning is, and has links to ethics issues and recent research.

 Stem Cell Technology – The National Institutes of Health in the U.S. provides a useful resource, which contains detailed information about stem cells.
 This site is logically ordered and easy to navigate.
-Closer to home, the Australian Stem Cell Centre, an institute funded by the Australian Government, provides a series of fact sheets as downloadable pdf files that cover a range of topics including a history of stem cell research and a detailed handbook for people considering undergoing stem cell treatment.
+Closer to home, the National Stem Cell Foundation of Australia, an institute funded by the Australian Government, provides a series of educational resources that cover a range of topics, including a detailed handbook.